Polight/lego/README.md

 🎈 You can [read the core code](https://github.com/Polight/lego/blob/master/src/lib/Component.js) that is only 61 <abbr title="Lines Of Code">LOC</abbr> resulting that Lego is **as light as 3Kb** for the full bundle!

+## Developing and Contributing to Lego

+Lego codebase is small so navigating through its code should be pretty straightforward.

+### Updating the Compiler

+For any changes within the `src/compiler` folder, you can test it by running it from one of your Lego project.
+From this project, simply run `[path-from-your-project-to-lego-folder]/bin/compile.js` and see the result on your compiled Lego components.

+### Updating the Library

+For any changes within the `src/lib` folder, you can test it by building it with `npm run build` and using files from `dist` folder within one of your Lego project.

+### Contributing

+Before opening a pull request with your changes, you don't need to build and commit the `dist` folder with the `npm run build` command.
+It is achieved when deploying a new version of Lego.

 ## Latest News

 - April 2025: [Lego v1](https://lego.js.org/v1/) will remain in place and stable as it remains more flexible than ~~[the Lego v2 proposal](https://lego.js.org/v2/)~~.